 In the background, there is the challenging job of recording all the patients and ensuring that their treatment is monitored and managed.
 In the 20 years or so since records began at Lalgadh, we have collected records for about 35,000 individual people who have been treated for leprosy at Lalgadh.
 Many of those come back from time to time for follow-up and further help.

 To make it easier for people affected by leprosy who live in the rural parts of the area around us, and who need to access the services of Lalgadh, a number of satellite clinics have been established.
 These operate at strategic locations in our work area and teams of up to five staff regularly visit the clinics to provide specialist services at a local level.
 In the first year of these clinics, there were nearly 800 visits to them by people needing help and a few years later this number has risen to almost 3,500.

-LLHSC also works closely with the Leprosy Control Programme of Nepal to ensure that the combined efforts of LLSC and the Government services can deliver the maximum benefits.
+LLHSC also works closely with the Leprosy Control Programme of Nepal to ensure that the combined efforts of LLHSC and the Government services can deliver the maximum benefits.

 The Centre at Lalgadh records over 35% of all the new leprosy cases identified in Nepal, and is one of the two busiest centres in the world with regard to new cases.
-The facility has being enlarged to improve some of the services – in particular the Mother and Child Health services, and to give more inpatient space – especially for patients requiring isolation.
-A new children’s ward has been added to improve the accommodation for children and this should be operational in mid-2017.
+The facility has been enlarged to improve some of the services – in particular the Mother and Child Health services, and to give more inpatient space – especially for patients requiring isolation.
+A new children’s ward has been added to improve the accommodation for children and this has been decorated to be child-friendly.